micropython/webrepl/README.md

 ==============================

-This repository contains the WebREPL client and related tools, for accessing a MicroPython REPL over WebSockets.
+This repository contains the WebREPL client and related tools, for accessing a MicroPython REPL (interactive prompt) over WebSockets.

 To start WebREPL terminal client, clone or download this repository (in full) and open webrepl.html in a browser.
 Recent versions of